Ai Weiwei’s Sunflowers

 Ai Weiwei has always been creating appreciable social sculptures employing diverse media, vibrant techniques, immense skill, humor, and wit.
 Most of them are a representation of contemporary Chinese society.
 The Sunflower Seeds installation represents a glimpse of the relationship between an individual and society.
 Ai Weiwei usually presents a poetic yet provocative statement that audaciously and intelligently subverts the tradition encouraging the reform.

-When the world was witnessing the expansion of China as an industrialized nation supplying a myriad of domestic goods to the entire world, the Sunflower Seed installation restored Chinas identity as the prime manufacturer of prized ceramic products.
+When the world witnessed the expansion of China as an industrialized nation supplying a myriad of domestic goods to the entire world, the Sunflower Seed installation restored Chinas identity as the prime manufacturer of prized ceramic products.
 Many of these prized products have created a culture of consumerism in various other nations.
 The Chinese population has become a workforce mechanically producing goods for a commercial global market.
 Furthermore, the mass production of goods ranges from clothes to electronics.

 The manufacturing process of the Sunflower Seeds

-Ai Weiwei appointed over 1,600 artisans in the city of Jingdezhen for two and a half years to create his huge pile of ceramic seeds.
+Ai Weiwei appointed over 1,600 artisans in Jingdezhen for two and a half years to create his huge pile of ceramic seeds.
 The sunflower husks were manufactured from the kaolin extracted from the local mountains.
 The creation of every unique seed followed a conspicuous 30-step procedure of molding, crafting, and hand-painting.
 The seeds were forged under 1,300 degrees.
 The production has been attributed to be the most costly artwork in Chinese and Western culture.

 The Sunflower Seed installation reminded people of how China is gradually becoming the world’s second-largest economy.
 It reminded people of the large labor force backing the huge production of goods.
 Next, it induces a sense of enigma through the layers of artwork, fueling the perception that whatever you see is not exactly how you see it.
 Initially, every visitor assumed to see natural Sunflower seeds.
-The magnificence and scale of the seeds fueled the perception that they are made in large quantities on a production line in a factory, which again proved false.
+The magnificence and scale of the seeds fueled the perception that they are made in large quantities on a factory production line, which again proved false.
 Their reality instilled a sense of magnificence and astonishment.

 About the venue: Tate Modern